- OS: Windows

 - Product: ActiveX

 When using Internet Explorer with the ActiveX installed, you will have the option to automatically check out documents when you edit them.
-In all other browsers, you will have to manually check out documents if you wish to edit them, unless you install ndOneClick.
+In all other browsers, you will have to manually check out documents if you wish to edit them, or use ndOneClick.
 Learn more about ndOneClick

 The Check-In List is the list of documents that are currently checked out to your user account on a given workstation/PC.